Come enjoy the most fun form of fitness in a friendly, welcoming atmosphere!

 There are three basic class rules:

-There are no refunds for class fees.
+There are no transfers or refunds for class fees.

 While all care is taken by the teacher, Despina, it's the student’s responsibility to adjust their level of exercise in accordance with their own limitations to ensure no injury occurs.